seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

 ### A better way?

-"This all seems very well," you might say, "but isn't there a more straightforward solution?
+This all seems very well, but isn't there a more straightforward solution?
-Why not just call the function directly from the cancel method?"
+Why not just call the function directly from the cancel method like this:

 {% highlight python %}
 class Booking:
     def cancel(self):